3013216027/OS_IBM_linux_note/class08.md

  - sort
  - tac(display lines in reverse order, the last line first)
  - reverse(for each line, print the last character first)
+ - `ps -ax` is same as `ps ax`, which shows the processes running at the machine.